dmalexa5/cli-macro-tool/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Although this tool is very specific to one use case, any contributions you make are greatly appreciated!
-(Hint: future interns...)
+(Hint: future interns and co-ops...)

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!